xiix0/scam/README.md

-Today is the last day of your life so far.
+Civilization is the limitless multiplication of unnecessary necessities.
+		-- Mark Twain